firebase/genkit/docs/firebase.md

 Firebase offers a suite of emulators for local development and you can use Genkit with [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite).

-To use Genkit with Firebase emulator start the emulator like this:
+To use Genkit with the Firebase Emulator Suite, start the the Firebase emulators like this:

 ```bash
 GENKIT_ENV=dev firebase emulators:start --inspect-functions